como-crear-hardlink-en-windows

 For example, they are useful for creating shortcuts to files or folders in different locations without duplicating the content.

 A Hardlink is a direct reference to the data of a specific file on the hard drive.
-Unlike Softlinks, Hardlinks point directly to the data blocks of the file, allowing multiple links to point to the same file without duplicating the data.
+Unlike Softlinks, Hardlinks point directly to the file’s data blocks, allowing multiple links to point to the same file without duplicating the data.

 They allow us to maintain multiple accesses to a single file, useful for incremental backups and version control systems.